AIrjen/OneButtonPrompt/user_guides/the_next_generation_img2img_and_controlnet.md

 Since One Button Prompt does nothing more than generate a prompt, means we can combine it with most other tools and extensions available.
 In this document, I'd like to show you some possibilities of using it with IMG2IMG functionality and ControlNET.
 Hopefully this will lead to additional inspiration and new ways to approach these tools.

+In these examples, I am all using the [deliberate](https://civitai.com/models/4823/deliberate) model.

+I've set the Sampling method to "DPM++ SDE Karras", Sampling steps to "30" and used the standard CFG Scale "7",

 ## Generating skulls with IMG2IMG

 In this example, I'm using a picture of a skull found on the internet.
 I'm using this one, since it has loads of background noise, which can create interesting stuff.